 CITI Training: An online certification of research ethics training.
-You can find the link on blackboard.
-Be aware that this is due by the end of the second week of class and will take multiple hours to complete.
-In order to continue in this course, this has to be completed.
-If it is not completed, you will be dropped from the course.
+You should have already completed this in 220 so this will be an easy assignment.
+Please upload your completion of CITI training to blackboard.
+If for some reason you have not done CITI training, you can find the link and instructions for how to complete it on blackboard.
+In order to continue in this course, this has to be completed and uploaded.
+If it is not completed or uploaded, you will be dropped from the course.

 Lecture Quizzes: Each week you will have a comprehension check quiz on Blackboard.
 These questions will be multiple choices questions drawn from each chapter we have covered that week.
 While I do not take attendance in this course, I will hand out worksheets that will be of great help when you take the quizzes.
 Your quizzes will be due each Sunday at 11:59 p.m. each week.
 You will only be allowed to take the quiz once, and you will only have 15 minutes to complete the quiz.
 Your lecture worksheet will be extremely helpful when you take your quiz.
 You can use your textbook and notes but should not use the internet to help with these quizzes.
-Each quiz is worth 10 points and there will be a total of 14 quizzes.
+Each quiz is worth 10 points and there will be a total of 13 quizzes.

 Lab Worksheets: Every Friday there will be lab sessions.
 Make sure you attend the lab section that you enrolled in.
 In each lab, there will be an assignment for you to complete during the lab and have turned in by 11:59 p.m. on Sunday.
 In order to get access to the lab worksheet, you must be present in class.
-There will be 14 lab assignments.
+There will be 13 lab assignments.

 Exams: You will have two exams in this course - one midterm and one final.
 Your exams will be taken online via Blackboard.
 They will be open book and open note, but not open internet.
-You will have 1 hour to complete your midterm and 90 minutes to complete your final exam.
+You will have 75 minutes to complete your midterm and 3 hours to complete your final exam.
 Exams must be taken alone.
 Exams will consist of factual and conceptual questions, problems and application-based questions.
 Please note that your final exam will be Cumulative.

 Group Research Project: For the group project, you will be put into groups of about 4 students in your lab section.
 You will work with your group to design and conduct a survey study.
 Your project will be completed in stages with due dates throughout the 16-week course as you create an APA style paper.
 Drafts will be submitted on Blackboard, which uses Turnitin to detect plagiarism.
 As a group, you will turn one final presentation together.
 Everyone in the group will receive the same score for that.
 However, for all of the different drafts and sections (literature review, method section, results section, and final paper), you will write individually and receive your own individual score Your grade will be based on each draft, the presentation, the final paper and peer evaluation.
+Please note that your peer evaluation will have a stronger impact on your grade.
 There are more specific breakdowns and guidelines located in the group project folder on Blackboard.